bjorge/hyttahub/README.md

 **How is shared member data kept private?**

 Firebase rules, defined in [`firestore.rules`](tool/firebase_emulator/firestore.rules) and [`storage.rules`](tool/firebase_emulator/storage.rules), are designed to ensure member data privacy.
 Only site members are permitted to access site data, and only site administrators can add new members.
 Likewise, only the owner of an account can modify their account settings, and only a service administrator can update the global service status.
+In the case of Pocketbase, these same rules are coded into the go code that runs on the server.

 **Can I add social authentication, such as Google or Apple logins?**

-The current implementation strictly uses email addresses as keys in Firebase rules and site-member management.
+The current implementation uses email addresses as keys in Firebase rules and site-member management.
 Any Firebase Auth options that reliably retain the user's email will work natively.
 For Apple sign-ins, since users can choose to anonymize their email via a relay, changes would need to be made to the framework to accommodate that specific case.